chenditc/dolt-storage-template/README.md

     -t dolt-storage .
 ```

 Or you can leverage the github action by setting `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` credential in the forked project.
+Also change the "build-args" in the workflow to pass your arguments.
 Then you can trigger a build by creating a tag starting with "v", eg "v1.0.0"

 ## Use